Higher Galois theory: Galois theory

 \begin{proof} The case $n=\infty$ is Proposition~\ref{prop:lconst} (but the following proof also works for $n=\infty$).
 We already know from Proposition~\ref{prop:splitconst} that $\phi^\ast$ sends split local systems to locally constant objects.
 By Proposition~\ref{prop:locconn}, $\Pi_\infty\scr X$ is $n$-strict.
-By Lemma~\ref{lem:tricky}, it therefore remains to prove that the composition
+By Lemma~\ref{lem:tricky}, it therefore remains to prove that the composition~\eqref{eqn:phi} is fully faithful and that every locally constant object is in its image.
+The description of the image of $\phi^*$ will then follow from the fact that every local system is a filtered colimit of split local systems.